Greg Newsome II: 2021

 On September 12, 2021, Newsome started in his professional regular season debut and had one solo tackle during a 29–32 loss at the Kansas City Chiefs.
 He was inactive for two consecutive games (Weeks 4–5) after injuring his calf.
 In Week 9, he recorded five solo tackles and had a season-high three pass deflections during a 41–16 win at the Cincinnati Bengals.
 On December 10, 2021, Newsome suffered a concussion after hitting his head during the last play of a practice and was subsequently sidelined for three games (Weeks 14–16).
-Kn January 3, 2022, he racked up a season-high eight combined tackles (seven solo) and deflected two passes as the Browns lost 14–26 at the Pittsburgh Steelers.
+On January 3, 2022, he racked up a season-high eight combined tackles (seven solo) and deflected two passes as the Browns lost 14–26 at the Pittsburgh Steelers.
 He finished his rookie season in 2021 with a total of 37 combined tackles (33 solo) and nine pass deflections in 12 games and 11 starts.
 He was named to the PFWA All-Rookie Team.
 He received an overall grade of 68.1 from Pro Football Focus in 2021.
 His coverage grade from PFF was 70.6 during his rookie season.